Jobseeker's Allowance - Premiums

 If you are responsible for a child or young person under the age of 20, you will get this premium if:

-- the dependent is getting Disability Living Allowance or
+- the dependant is getting Disability Living Allowance or

-- the dependent is no longer receiving Disability Living Allowance because of admission to hospital or
+- the dependant is no longer receiving Disability Living Allowance because of admission to hospital or

-- the dependent is·registered blind or ceased to be registered as blind up to 28 weeks before the claim was made
+- the dependant is·registered blind or ceased to be registered as blind up to 28 weeks before the claim was made

 This Disabled Child Premium can be awarded in addition to other premiums.